 Reviewer(s)' Comments to Author: Reviewer: 2 Comments to the Author All the queries were answered by the authors.
 Finally, Conclusions is presented in the summary form, which is difficult for the readers to pick the conclusion remarks.
 Hence conclusion may be revised and presented in points Maybe accepted after this modification

 Thanks for your input.
-We are coming up with a new version with the conclusions in bullet points.
+We are coming up with a reviewed version putting the conclusions in bullet points to sharpen the major elements of our proposition.

 Reviewer: 7 Comments to the Author Dear Authors, No more comments from my side.